nl / en

 Museum für Kunst und Kulturgeschichte (Dortmund)

-Soda made the design for the new collection exhibition - titled 'REMIX' - for the Museum für Kunst und Kulturgeschichte (Dortmund) which opened the 23th of February.
+Soda created the design for the new collection exhibition - titled 'REMIX' - for the Museum für Kunst und Kulturgeschichte (Dortmund) which opened February 2023

 The MKK has a wide ranging collection that stretches from the prehistory to the 20th century.
-'REMIX' features over 100 works from the MKK collection, covering a period of 800 years (1120-1920) of Western European art, especially German, including works by Conrad von Soest, Peter Paul Rubens, Caspar David Friedrich, Constantin Meunier, Anselm Feuerbach and Lovis Corinth.
+'REMIX' features over 100 works that together cover a period of 800 years of Western European, mainly German, art; including works by Conrad von Soest, Peter Paul Rubens, Caspar David Friedrich, Constantin Meunier, Anselm Feuerbach and Lovis Corinth.

 The museum wished for an exhibition with the atmosphere of a classic 'galleria' in which there would also be the opportunity to tell the many stories associated with the works, but without lapsing into long texts on the walls.
-With curator Christian Walda (and working closely with Caro Delsing), Soda arranged all the works within three chapters: Christian art, Baroque/neoclassicism and 19th century.
+With curator Christian Walda, Soda (working closely for this exhibition with Caro Delsing) arranged all the works within three chapters: Christian art, Baroque/neoclassicism and 19th century.
 Soda subsequently designed the floor plan, a colour concept and a lighting plan.

 The interaction between floor plan, colour and light supports the underlying narrative and enhances the experience of the works.
 As an example, underneath one can see a detail of a group of Jugendstil sculptures.
 Soda placed this group against a wallpaper by William Morris.
 Combined with the lighting, the atmosphere of an earthly paradise is evoked.

 Esther Noyons was responsible for the graphic design of 'REMIX'.
-The picture below shows how she contextualised the title of the exhibition: she deconstructed the MKK's logo and then turned the outlines into a new composition.
+The picture below shows how she provided context for the title 'REMIX': she deconstructed the museum logo and turned the outlines into a new composition.

 Photo 1: Georg Wbra, 'Diana', 1899